meyvain/meyvain.com/content/portfolio/Biohackers.md

 ## Focus

-I defensively whet a bit overboard with this one.
+I defensively went a bit overboard with this one.
 Too many angles resulting in an uncomprehended project.
 I had to explain a great deal to reach understanding in the presentation day and anyone I showed my website to ever since.